Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

+We remark that Fu et al.~\cite{FLX-ICALP18} obtained an \emph{adaptive} PTAS for the \Pandora problem, which captures \Prophets as a special case (with zero costs).
+However, this result does not translate to a {non-adaptive} PTAS for finding a fixed permutation a-priori, and certainly not to an EPTAS.

-\textbf{\ProbeMax.} The first non-trivial results for \ProbeMax and for additional Stochastic Probing problems were based on adaptivity-gap bounds showing that, up to certain constant factors, the adaptive and non-adaptive variants are equivalent in terms of approximability~\cite{AN16,GN-IPCO13,GNS-SODA17}.
-Thus, specifically for \ProbeMax, one can just focus on the non-adaptive problem, $\max_{S: |S|\leq k} \E[\max_{i \in S} X_i]$, which is a monotone submodular maximization problem and can therefore be approximated in polynomial time~\cite{NWF-MP78}.
+\paragraph{\ProbeMax.} The first non-trivial results for \ProbeMax, and for additional stochastic probing problems, were based on adaptivity-gap bounds.
+Such findings show that, up to certain constant factors, the adaptive and non-adaptive variants of a given problem are equivalent in terms of approximability~\cite{AN16,GN-IPCO13,GNS-SODA17}.
+Thus, specifically for \ProbeMax, one can focus on its non-adaptive setting, $\max_{S: |S|\leq k} \expar{\max_{i \in S} X_i}$, which is a monotone submodular maximization problem, and can therefore be approximated in polynomial time~\cite{NWF-MP78}.
 Improving on these early results, Chen et al.~\cite{CHLLLL-NIPS16} designed a DP-based \emph{polynomial time approximation scheme} (PTAS) for non-adaptive \ProbeMax, where a $(1-\eps)$-approximation was attained in $n^{t(\eps)}$ time.
-It is important to emphasize that this finding does not translate to a PTAS for adaptive \ProbeMax, due to a constant factor gap between adaptive and non-adaptive settings.
-In a recent breakthrough work, Fu et al.~\cite{FLX-ICALP18} devised a PTAS for the adaptive \ProbeMax problem.
-Interestingly, their main idea is to design a policy that employs only constant rounds of adaptivity.
-As a first demonstration for the applicability of our framework, we improve on the results of both Chen et al.~\cite{CHLLLL-NIPS16} and Fu et al.~\cite{FLX-ICALP18}, showing that the \ProbeMax problem actually admits an EPTAS (proved in \S\ref{sec:NAProbeMax} and \S\ref{sec:adapProbeMax}, respectively).
+It is important to emphasize that this finding does not translate to a PTAS for adaptive \ProbeMax, due to a constant factor gap between the adaptive and non-adaptive settings.
+In a recent breakthrough, Fu et al.~\cite{FLX-ICALP18} devised a PTAS for the adaptive \ProbeMax problem.
+Interestingly, their main idea is to design a policy that employs only a constant number of adaptive rounds.
+By exploiting our framework, we improve on the work of both Chen et al.~\cite{CHLLLL-NIPS16} and Fu et al.~\cite{FLX-ICALP18}, showing that the \ProbeMax problem actually admits an EPTAS.
+These results are established in Sections~\ref{sec:NAProbeMax} and~\ref{sec:adapProbeMax}, respectively.